Potassium ethyl xanthate: Production and properties

 KEX is a source of ethylxanthate coordination complexes.
 For example, the octahedral complexes (CH3CH2OCS2)3Cr, (CH3CH2OCS2)3In, and (CH3CH2OCS2)3Co have been prepared from KEX.

 Applications

-Potassium ethyl xanthate is used in the mining industry as flotation agent for extraction of the ores of copper, nickel, and silver.
+Potassium ethyl xanthate is used in the mining industry as a flotation agent for the extraction of the ores of copper, nickel, and silver.
 The method exploits the affinity of these "soft" metals for the organosulfur ligand.

 Potassium ethyl xanthate is a useful reagent for preparing xanthate esters from alkyl and aryl halides.
 The resulting xanthate esters are useful intermediates in organic synthesis.

 Safety

 The LD_{50} is 103 mg/kg (oral, rats) for potassium ethyl xanthate.